 Canoe inside Nitmiluk National Park

 With a network of 13 gorges that cradle the Katherine River, Nitmiluk National Park is ideal to explore by canoe, thanks to its placid waters, scenic surrounds and low-lying rock shelves.
-Hire a canoe from Nitmiluk Tours (AUD$57) and paddle your way to Butterfly Gorge for a picnic and swim.
-Or escape the busier gorges and take a guided three day canoeing tour (AUD$1090) with Gecko Canoeing.
+Hire a canoe from Nitmiluk Tours and paddle your way to Butterfly Gorge for a picnic and swim.
+Alternatively, head out on a two-day tour and delve deeper into nature.

 Get an art fix on the Tiwi Islands

-Dubbed the Islands of Smiles, the Tiwis – 70 kilometres (43 miles) north of Darwin – are accessible via charter plane (AUD$925) and boat (AUD$335).
-Take a three day trip (AUD$1485) with Sail Darwin and visit the islands' key art centres.
+Dubbed the Islands of Smiles, the Tiwis – 70 kilometres (43 miles) north of Darwin – are accessible via charter plane and boat.
+Take a three-day trip with Sail Darwin and visit the islands' key art centres.
 The Tiwis specialise in wooden sculptures, traditional painting and vibrant, modern fabric designs.
 Artists are often around to have a chat and share the stories behind their creations.

 Eat at Darwin's Mindil Market

 The lively Mindil Beach Sunset Market runs on Thursday and Sunday nights from April to November and features street performers, kids’ rides, musicians, craft stalls and an eclectic range of Asian food stalls.
-Try local favourites such as a Thai papaya salad (AUD$6.50), or be bold and visit Go On Be Game, a stall serving kangaroo, crocodile and buffalo fillet burgers (AUD$12).
+Try local favourites such as a Thai papaya salad, or be bold and seek out a stall serving kangaroo, crocodile and buffalo.